fenago/apache-solr/lab_guides/Lab_1.md

 If we already have a relational database, then why should we use Solr?
 It\'s simple; if there is a use case that needs you to search, you need a search engine platform like Solr.
-There are various use cases that we will be discussing further in the chapter.
+There are various use cases that we will be discussing further in the lab.

 Databases and Solr have their own pros and cons.
 In one place where we use a database, SQL supports limited wildcard-based text search with